GoDodgers/unix_linux_practice/README.md

 |  |_________________________________________| |
 -----------------------------------------------

-Note: When a system call is invoked, it uses the stack of the proccess to place a stackframe for that system call like any other function
+Note: When a system call is invoked, it uses the stack of the proccess to place a stackframe for that system call like any other function, to execute in that context of the proccess of which invokes them.
+Which avoids a context switch, ie the memory tables dont have to be switched out from the current proccess.
+Thus the table can be left in memory for the duration of the proccess.

 -----------------------------------------------
 |                   STACK                      |